danieleverdini/danieleverdini.github.io/_pages/about.md

 ---

-*The views expressed on this website are my own and do not represent those of the National Bank of Belgium or the Eurosystem.*
+*The views expressed on this website are my own and do not represent those of the National Bank<br/> of Belgium or the Eurosystem.*